 25. Locate Important Documents and Renew Licenses If Needed

 Your baby's paperwork is easy to overlook before delivery, but there is so much to fill out while you are at the hospital.
-Social security, a certificate of birth, insurance paperwork, and more are not a fun surprise.
+Social security, a birth certificate, insurance paperwork, and more are not fun surprises.

 Learn more about what to expect and how to prepare in 10 Questions First-time Parents Ask About Their Baby's Paperwork.